-If there’s one thing that will probably increase when you have just had a baby (besides the amount of times you will put a kettle on each day), it’s your energy bill.
+If there’s one thing that will probably increase when you have just had a baby, besides the amount of times you put the kettle on, it’s your energy bill.
+We’ve pulled together some handy tips to help keep your energy bill down after your bundle of joy arrives.

 Man (or woman) the stations